To show partiality is not good, because for a piece of bread a man will transgress.

 John Gill:

-In courts of judicature, to give a cause or pass sentence in favour of a person, because he is rich, or is a relation, a friend, an acquaintance, or has done a kindness; and against another, because of the reverse, ( Leviticus 19:15 ) ( Deuteronomy 16:19 ) ; nor in religious assemblies, making a difference between the rich and the poor, ( James 2:1 James 2:2 ) ; this is not good in itself, nor productive of good effects, and cannot be well pleasing to God, who himself is no respecter of persons.
+In courts of judicature, to give a cause or pass sentence in favour of a person, because he is rich, or is a relation, a friend, an acquaintance, or has done a kindness; and against another, because of the reverse, (Leviticus 19:15, Deuteronomy 16:19); nor in religious assemblies, making a difference between the rich and the poor, (James 2:1-2); this is not good in itself, nor productive of good effects, and cannot be well pleasing to God, who himself is no respecter of persons.

 Don’t Trust the Wrong Person

-If we begin to treat people differently based on their financial status, then we are making ourselves controllable by them.
+If we begin to treat people differently, based on their financial status, then we are submitting ourselves to their control.
 We should not be impressed with rich people or treat them with more respect.
 Again, contentment is protection against those who use wealth as a lure to sin.

 Larger Than Its Context

-The words "for a piece of bread a man will transgress" describe a major human weakness - we are more stomach driven than we care to admit.
-The Bible speaks of many instances where sin begins with the abuse of food: These include:
+The words, “for a piece of bread a man will transgress,” describe a major human weakness—we are driven more by our stomachs than we care to admit.
+The Bible speaks of many instances where sin begins with the abuse of food.
+A comparatively small sample of such weakness:

-1. As the first human transgression Adam and Eve ate of the forbidden fruit.
-They did not eat from physical hunger since they had all the food they would ever need from the other trees.
-They ate from this forbidden tree likely from a desire to be "like God", self-exaltation and pride.
-Yet physical food was the "bait" or the medium to rebellion (Genesis 3:6)
+- In the original human rebellion, Adam and Eve ate the forbidden fruit.
+They did not eat from hunger, since the other trees provided all the food they needed.
+It may seem a trivial offence, but then obedience would have been so easy.
+They ate from this forbidden tree from the desire to be “like God,” in self-assertion and pride.
+Yet the physical food was the “bait” or means of their rebellion (Genesis 3:6).

-2. Esau, the brother of Jacob, despised his birthright as he traded it to his brother for some bread and lentil stew (Genesis 25:34).
-This lack of self-control cost Esau dearly.
+- Esau, the brother of Jacob, was so ruled by his hunger, that he traded his birthright to his younger brother for a bowl of lentil stew (Genesis 25:34).
+This lack of self-control—his unthinking contempt for his inheritance—cost Esau dearly.

-3. The Israelis hated eating manna while wandering so long (through their own fault) in the desert (Numbers 21:5).
+- The Israelis grew contemptuous and bored of eating the manna that God himself provided them, while they were wandering so long (by their own fault) in the desert (Numbers 21:5).

-4. Delicious roasts were used as bait to get the Israeli men to party with the Moabite women and later to marry some of them in direct disobedience to God (Numbers 25:1).
+- Scrumptious roasts were used as bait to get the Israelite men to party with the Moabite women, and later to marry some of them in direct disobedience to God (Numbers 25:1).

-5. An unnamed prophet in northern Israel worked a great public miracle and yet was killed by God because he ate too soon (1 Kings 13:11-25).
+- An unnamed prophet in northern Israel worked a great public miracle, and yet he was slain by God because he ate too soon (1 Kings 13:11-25).

-6. An wicked woman seduced a foolish young man with the prospect of a fine meal.
-Her peace offerings, which should have been offered in reverence to God, instead became sacrilegious sacrifices for her sexual pleasure (Proverbs 7:10-13).
+- A wicked woman seduced a foolish young man with the prospect of a fine meal.
+Her peace offering, which should have been offered in reverence to God, instead became a sacrilegious sacrifice for her sexual pleasure (Proverbs 7:10-13).

-7. We are warned to eat circumspectly especially when with rulers (Proverbs 23:1-3) or with those who are rich but stingy (Proverbs 23:6-8).
+- We are warned to eat circumspectly, especially when dining with rulers (Proverbs 23:1-3) or with those who are rich but stingy (Proverbs 23:6-8).

-8. We should ask God for our optimal amount of daily food - not too little nor too much.
-If we have too much we can forget God and if we have too little we can dishonour God (Proverbs 30:7-9).
+- We should ask God for our optimal amount of daily food—neither too little nor too much.
+If we have too much, we may forget God, or if too little, we may dishonour Him (Proverbs 30:7-9).

-9. Jesus told us to pray to God asking "Give us this day our daily bread" (Matthew 6:11).
-Such prayer deepens our relationship with God and less vulnerable to others.
+- Jesus told us to pray to God asking, “Give us this day, our daily bread,” (Matthew 6:11).
+Such prayer deepens our relationship with God and makes us less susceptible to others.

-10. Jesus warns us not to be controlled by our craving for physical food, but to be most eager to be spiritually well nourished (Matthew 6:32-33, John 6:27).
+- Jesus warns us not to be controlled by our craving for physical food, but to be most eager for spiritual nourishment (Matthew 6:32-33, John 6:27).

 Our Maker, Saviour, and Friend